kemitchell/square-one-forms/confidentiality-ip.md

 ## Nondisclosure

-Except as required by law, you agree not to disclose any _Confidential Information_ to anyone.
+Except as required by law, you agree not to disclose any _Confidential Information_ to anyone, except as directed, in writing, by an officer of the company.

 ## Limited Use